JimPaine/azure-terraform-lab/labs/3.0/README.md

 # Modules

-Modules are a way we can package up a directory, not only is this a great way to define and re-use terraform it is also a great way to structure files by creating an abstraction over multiple resource.
-Lets take our Azure Function we have been working with so far, to create the function we have needed the following
+Modules are a way we can package up a directory, not only is this a great way to define and re-use terraform it is also a great way to structure files by creating an abstraction over multiple resources.
+Let's take our Azure Function we have been working with so far, to create the function we have needed the following

 - Azure Service Plan
 - Storage Account
 - Azure Function

-While this example there isn't that many dependant resources for something simple like a VM you would need more:
+While this example there isn't that many dependent resources for something simple like a VM you would need more:

 - VNet
 - Subnet